Blog Hero

 Can a Sinus Infection Affect Your Eyes?

-If you’ve been experiencing a sore and uncomfortable sensation in your eyes, you’re very likely— and understandably—frustrated.
+If you’ve been experiencing a sore and uncomfortable sensation in your eyes, you’re very likely, and understandably, frustrated.
 You probably want to know what’s wrong with your eyes and how to fix the problem.

 However, sinus infections are easy to mistake for other eye conditions.
 If you ever notice significant discomfort or vision changes, visit your optometrist.